tlandegger/smashbox-AHK/README.md

 pause : pause and unpause script.
 Used if you want to type without exiting autohotkey.

-To change controls, you have to edit the smash.ahk script.
-In the future I would like to make this easier.
+To change controls, right click on the autohotkey icon in the task tray and click edit controls.

 # Useful Analog Inputs